Frankenslime

 Frankenslime is a 2021 picture book written by Joy Keller and illustrated by Ashley Belote.
-The book was published on July 13, 2021 by Feiwel & Friends, an imprint of Macmillan Publishers.
+The book was published on July 13, 2021, by Feiwel & Friends, an imprint of Macmillan Publishers.

 Plot

-A young slime scientist is surprised when her latest creation comes to life in Frankenslime, a funny and clever picture book twist on Frankenstein.
+A young slime scientist is surprised when her latest creation comes to life in Frankenslime, a picture book twist on Frankenstein.

-Victoria Franken is a slime scientist.
-Her experiments lead to amazing slimes.
-Until, one dark and stormy night, her latest experiment goes awry and her newest creation comes to life.
+Victoria Franken is a slime-creating scientist.
+One dark and stormy night, her experiment goes awry and her newest creation comes to life.